Mirasaki-Development/dayz-community-template/README.md

 The favicon (browser tab/bookmark icon for pages) can be customized by replacing the source files in `/src/app/favicon.ico`.
 You can generate these source files from your logo/icon [on this site](https://favicon.io/favicon-converter/).
 Simply upload your logo/icon and click "Download". **Remember** to update the `apple-touch-icon` and `favicon-16x16` images in `/public` as well!

 For more information on metadata files in Next.JS, check out the [developer reference](https://nextjs.org/docs/app/api-reference/file-conventions/metadata).

+### Web Server

+After you've set-up and configured the website, it will only be available on your local network.
+To allow anyone to reach your website, basic knowledge of web-servers (like [Apache](https://apache.org/) or [Nginx](https://nginx.org/en/)) is required.

+- An example Nginx file is included for your convenience [here](/examples/nginx.example.conf).
+- This configuration serves all static assets, if these fail to load (like no styles applied to the website) use the [minimal conf instead](/examples/nginx.min.conf).

+Web host providers (like [Vykix](https://portal.vykix.com/aff.php?aff=17)) usually provide this functionality for you.
+When looking for a host, make sure they support `Node.js` and/or `Next.js` and you'll be able to get started - there's no additional dependencies.

 ## 🛠️ Development